UnifiedPush/common-proxies/README.md

 ## Rewrite Proxy

-Common-Proxies handles paths like /UP (Gotify) or /FCM (Firebase).
+Common-Proxies handles paths like /FCM (Firebase).
 Only traffic for these paths should be forwarded to common-proxies, where it can then convert the push message to the push-provider specific format.

 ### FCM

 This is meant to be hosted by the app developers or someone who has access to the Firebase settings for that project.
 The FCM key under `rewrite.fcm` in the config file is this secret key.

-### Gotify

-An installed reverse-proxy needs to forward the `/UP` path from the Gotify domain to common-proxies.
-Common-Proxies then modifies the request and sends it back to the server.

 ## Gateway